 Preparing and Training for the Tour

-• Make sure your bicycle is in tip top shape.
-We recommend having one of our technicians inspect your bike before the tour.
+• Make sure your bicycle is in tip-top shape.
+We recommend having a technician inspect your bike before the Tour.

 • Beware of and yield to vehicle traffic.

 • Use hand signals to indicate left or right turns, slowing or stopping.

 • Ride as far to the right as possible.